shreyassks/DoRA/README.md

     <img src="images/dora.png" width="600">
 </h1>

-## Reproducing the results in the paper
+## Reproducing results in the paper

 This repository has the code to reproduce results of Llama-2-7B for Cleaned Alpaca Instruction Dataset task specified in research paper
 Checkpoints of LoRA and DoRA are stored at intermediate steps which are later used to visualize direction a